 Does anyone have a snow dog?
 Snow dogs aren’t an official AKC group all their own: most dogs that fall in this category are actually part of the working group.
 However, dogs with thick fur, such as Malamutes, huskies, Akitas, and Samoyeds are typically called snow dogs.
 These pretty pups are often absolutely gorgeous, and they can make lovable, fun pets, but they do have some specific needs.
+While we’re focusing on snow dogs here, it’s worth noting that there are many fascinating breeds with unique characteristics.
+For instance, you might be interested in learning about The Catahoula Leopard Dog, a breed with a very different background and set of traits.
 A vet discusses snow dog care below.

 Is there a downside to having a very pretty, fluffy dog?
 Well, you’re going to find strands of that pretty fur everywhere.
 This means, regular brushing is a must.
 You’ll want to get a brush that is specifically designed for undercoats.
 Vacuum attachments or handheld vacuums will help.
 But, never clip or shave Fido, since that can damage his undercoat.